Luoyang Bridge: Memorial architecture

-A ancestral temple to commemorate Cai Zhonghui can be found 500 meters away from the south end of the bridge, which was built by descendants to remember Cai's contribution to build Luoyang bridge.
+An ancestral temple to commemorate Cai Zhonghui can be found 500 meters away from the south end of the bridge, which was built by descendants to remember Cai's contribution to build Luoyang bridge.
 This temple started construction in northern song dynasty, and the existing one is in the architectural style of Qing dynasty, which is oriented north and south and have 3 halls with 3 rooms.
 Zhaohui temple is built in the north side of the bridge, and the existing temple is also in Qing style.
 It has 2 halls with 5 rooms.
 The exact year when the temple started to build is lost track, but archaeologists assume its predecessor is Zhenhai nunnery and then changed its name to Zhaohui temple.
 On the south end of the bridge, there are many sculptures made during the construction process, including the famous "Wan'an bridge", which has 153 letters on the 3-meter high and 1.5-meter wide stone monument.
 Besides, 26 monuments with carvings, which are from different periods of the bridge construction can be found in the north side of the bridge, Zhongzhou island and south side.